- Current Issues & Policies

 Urban & Community Forests

 The urban forest is the tree canopy cover above every neighborhood, town, and city in America.
-Trees of all shapes and sizes make up the “green infrastructure” of our communities, and provide environmental, social and economic solutions to more than 80% of the population of the United States.
+Trees of all shapes and sizes make up the “green infrastructure” of our communities, and provide environmental, social and economic benefits to all urban dwellers.
 Rigorous research demonstrates that urban trees can help solve many pressing national and community issues.
 The federal government has a strong incentive to nurture our urban and community forests to safeguard their continued contributions to the health, safety, energy security and quality of life of the nation’s citizens.

 Since its expansion under the Cooperative Forestry Assistance Act of 1990 (CFAA), the Forest Service’s Urban & Community Forestry (U&CF) program has provided technical and financial assistance to promote stewardship of urban forests in communities of all sizes across the country.
 The program is delivered in close partnership with State Foresters and leverages existing local efforts that have helped thousands of communities and towns manage, maintain, and improve their tree cover and green spaces.

-NASF partners with the Arbor Day Foundation on the long-standing Tree City USA program, which helps America’s communities enhance the extent and health of their urban forests.
+NASF partners with the Arbor Day Foundation (ADF) on the long-standing Tree City USA program, which helps America’s communities enhance the extent and health of their urban forests.
 The Arbor Day Foundation, in cooperation with NASF members, administers an array of complementary programs, such as Tree Line USA and Tree Campus USA, designed to further advance urban forestry programs nationwide.
+NASF and its members support and work with ADF on many other programs including the annual Partners in Community Forestry Conference.